cyber-dojo/cyber-dojo/README.md

   Using web.env=/home/fred/my_web.env (custom)
   ...
   ```
-From 0.1.131 onwards, when an exercise starts a welcome dialog displays
+When an exercise starts a welcome dialog displays
 traffic-light information.
 You can turn off this dialog with
 the following `web.env` entry:
   ```
   STARTING_INFO_DIALOG=off
   ```

-From 0.1.291 onwards, you can turn off the review page's [fork] button
+You can turn off the review page's [fork] button
 with the following `web.env` entry:
   ```
   FORK_BUTTON=off
   ```

-From 0.1.319 onwards, you can turn off the [dashboard] button from the
+You can turn off the [dashboard] button from the
 info toolbar with the following `web.env` entry:
   ```
   DASHBOARD_BUTTON=off
   ```

-From 0.1.320 onwards, you can turn off traffic-light prediction with the
+You can turn off traffic-light prediction with the
 following `web.env` entry:
   ```
   PREDICT=off